DanCQ/Digital-Clock--Javascript/README.md

 <a href="https://digital-clock--javascript.pages.dev/">Digital Clock</a>

-It's been drastically improved by collaborators. <br />
+It's been artistically improved by collaborators. <br />
-I hope you use it.
+I hope you can use it.